The smallest of all Nanoenvi ® systems connects several sensors in a very small device for Internet of Things (IoT) applications.

 Monitoring building structural health: Buildings, bridges and other structures are likely to be damaged by natural phenomena, building works nearby, floods or simply by the passing of time or the decay of the materials.
-Our devices allow to monitor several parameters of the structure and to prevent damages that imply expensive repairs and risks for people.
+Our devices can monitor several parameters of the structure and to prevent damage that entails expensive repairs and risks for people.

 Machine connectivity for industry 4.0: Many machines with old designs lack the possibilities for communication that industry 4.0 technologies provide.

-2-32 MHz (it can be set up to optimise consumption)
+2-32 MHz (it can be set up to optimize consumption)

 up to 4GB in SD card

 15mA (On), 600μA (idle power), 7μA (Power-down), 0.7μA (Power-save)

 Solar panel charge

 -10 ° C